Non-stationary Spatio-Temporal Modeling Using the Stochastic Advection-Diffusion Equation: Discussion

 We are able to estimate spatially varying advection and diffusion by using bases of tensor product B-splines for the coefficients in the SPDE.
 The model with advection and diffusion performed better than a non-stationary separable spatio-temporal model, which struggled with advection and diffusion.
 In the simulation study, we even saw that the simplified non-separable model outperformed the more complex non-stationary separable model.

 Stationary models are contained in the new model class by using one parameter per coefficient instead of basis functions.
-The estimated models are interpretable through an initial distribution, and the diffusion tensor and advection vector field.
+The initial state of the spatio-temporal processes can be visualized through the marginal variances and correlations in the initial distribution for the GRF, and the dynamics can be understood through the dampening, the diffusion tensor, and the advection vector field.
+This means that we can visualize the spatio-temporal dynamics by visualizing a spatially varying dampening, spatially varying ellipses showing the local strength of diffusion in each direction, and a vector field visualising the directions and strengths of advection.
+In this way, stochastic behaviour can be understood through physical phenomena such as diffusion and advection.
 Further, in the advection-dominated simulation study, we do not observe the instability seen by \citet{clarotto_spde_2023} for their FEM approximation.
 This suggests that FVM is a promising alternative to FEM for this problem.

 In the simulation study, we found that while the complex models substantially outperformed the simpler ones for forecasting, they only showed a marginal improvement in reconstruction tasks.
 This suggests that correctly modeling the spatio-temporal dynamics is more important for forecasting than for interpolation.
 The predictive performance of the complex model closely mirrored that of the true model, affirming our ability to accurately estimate its parameters even when a sub-area was missing.